New Mike Hurst Article Available at Expert411.com Examines How to Prevent Infection from IV Therapy Complications, Including Nursing Perspective

-)-- A new article bylined by pharmacist Mike Hurst, now posted at the “Expert Information for Journalist” site – http://expert411.com/_wsn/page3.html – covers the topic of ‘Preventing Infection from IV Therapy Complications.’
-Hurst reviews the problem and gives perspective to what nurses surveyed on the topic know and believe about IV therapy complications.
+Healthcare-associated infections are a staggering cause of increased provider costs and morbidity in the United States; and intravenous therapy complications are a major contributor to bloodstream infections.
+A new Mike Hurst-bylined article is now posted at the “Expert Information for Journalists” site about this topic.
+Hurst reviews the problem and gives perspective to what nurses surveyed know and believe about IV therapy complications.

 Healthcare-associated infections are a staggering cause of increased provider costs and morbidity in the United States.
 Intravenous therapy complications are a major contributor to bloodstream infections, and even deaths.
 Among the many root causes of infection through IV therapy is the simple issue of contamination caused when the IV system is not kept closed.

 * Catheter-related infections are preventable, with simple and cost-effective changes.